reubenosborne1/cooper-hewitt-docs/entities/object.md

   }
 }
 ```
-The avaialable sort terms are:
+The available sort terms are:
 ```
 id
 summary
-creationYear
+year
 ```

 #### Aggregations